More than 300 homeless being housed in Madison-area hotels amid outbreak

 According to police, there have been 39 calls for service at the Quality Inn since March 19 and 17 at the Howard Johnson for incidents including disturbances and thefts and two calls in response to people found dead.

-O'Keefe said that at the start of the coronavirus outbreak last month, "priority one was putting people into a safer setting."
-Since then, private security has been retained for at least all the hotels not being used to house families, he said, and Focus Counseling has been retained to provide some services at the Howard Johnson and will work at other of the hotels as well.
-He said the Salvation Army is providing services at the hotels housing families.
+O’Keefe said that at the start of the Madison area’s coronavirus outbreak last month, “priority one was putting people into a safer setting.”
+Since then, private security has been retained for at least all the hotels not being used to house families, he said.
+Focus Counseling has been retained to provide some services at the Howard Johnson and will work at some of the other hotels as well, and the Salvation Army is providing services at the hotels housing families, he said.

 Nelson, who declined a request for comment, said in his email that Focus Counseling’s work at the Howard Johnson appeared to have had the effect of reducing calls to the site.